-There is a variety of financial support schemes available ease the cost of childcare, for working parents/carers and those studying or in training.
+There's a variety of financial support schemes to ease the cost of childcare for:

 Tax-free childcare